You've Discovered the Bullis School Solar System! This website accompanies physical markers found on Bullis' campus. Click here to learn more!

 What is a Day on Pluto Like?

 Since Pluto is so much farther from the Sun, the amount of sunlight that reaches Pluto is much less that what we receive on Earth.
-It has been estimated that the Sun would appear about 1,000 times dimmer than it appears on Earth.
-NASA has said that instead of a big yellow disc, the Sun would look more like other stars, although the Sun would be the brightest object in the sky.
+The sun appears about 1,000 times dimmer than how it appears on Earth.
+According to NASA, instead of a big yellow disc, the Sun would look more like other stars, although the Sun would be the brightest object in the sky.

-A day on Pluto lasts 6 days 9 hours and 36 minutes
+A day on Pluto lasts 6.4 Earth days or 153.3 hours long

 The axis of rotation is tilted 57 degrees, so it spins almost on its side.
 Pluto also exhibits a retrograde rotation; spinning from east to west like Venus and Uranus.